sm222/SuperCBuilder/README.md

   %_WINDOWS no
   %_MACOS no
 ```
-we can also use the keywork `_ENV_` to set a variable pr read some information.
+we can also use the keywork `_ENV_` to set a variable to the value of a variable of enviroment.

 ```
 name: %_ENV_USER